clementvidon/Makefile_tutor/README.md

 template we are going to explore will not be covered here.
 On the other hand everything that is covered in this tutorial will be carefully detailed.

-Initially intended to help 42 students to step up their makefile skills through **a documented template** that evolves gradually, **version by version**.
+Initially intended to help 42 students to step up their Makefile skills through **a documented template** that evolves gradually, **version by version**.
 With the aim of making them more digestible and even tasty  🍔